 While you and I will still be in touch with one another, you’ll be introduced to your Loan Processor.
 Your loan processor is the individual that puts together your final loan package and prepares it for submitting to the underwriter.
 The underwriter is the person responsible for making sure your loan file meets all the guidelines for the selected loan program.
 The processor’s job is getting your loan application to that stage.

-You will now be working directly with the loan processor.
+You will now be working directly with the loan processor during the loan processing stage.
 The loan processor will review your file and gather any additional documentation needed.
 For example, all credit documents within the loan file must be no more than 30 days old.
 If you’ve been shopping around for a home for a while, it’s very likely the initial documents you provided are expired.
 When it’s time to send your loan to underwriting, the processor makes sure to get updated documentation to comply with lending guidelines.
 The same goes for bank statements and similar documentation.

 The loan processor will also order various third party documents needed to close your loan.
 These documents include things like a preliminary title report or an appraisal.
 Escrow will be opened, and a closing scheduled.
 Your processor will also contact your insurance agent to get a copy of your new policy with the new lender’s information appearing in the policy.
 Once the file has been completely documented, it moves to underwriting.
 But your processor isn’t finished with your loan.
-You’re still “in processing.”
+Your loan will still be considered “in loan processing.”

 The underwriter may have some questions about the file.
 You won’t be speaking directly with the underwriter, however, to answer questions.
 Instead, the underwriter lets the processor know what else is needed.
 Perhaps there was a gap in employment that needs to be explained or a bonus showing up in a bank statement that needs to be documented.
 Whatever the questions are, it’s the processor who will contact you directly.
 Once the file has been completely approved and verified, your loan papers are ordered and sent to the settlement agent.
 Papers are signed and returned to the lender for one more final look.
 Once the lender determines that all the instructions to the settlement agent have been properly followed, funds are released for the mortgage and the loan closes.